FedIN: Federated Intermediate Layers Learning for Model Heterogeneity: Conclusions

 \section{Conclusions}

-We proposed a novel method called FedIN, which supports model heterogeneity in FL environment.
-Our method includes three critical components.
-The first one is the process of weight aggregation for the extractors and classifiers.
-The second part is local training based on the private dataset and IN training from the server.
-The third one is that we formulate a convex optimization problem to solve the gradient divergence problem induced by the local training and IN training.
-Moreover, we conducted extensive experiments on iid data and non-iid data of two public datasets.
-The experiment results illustrate that FedIN achieves satisfactory performance in the iid data and the best performance in the non-iid data.
-Moreover, we analyze the training time for different methods to demonstrate the efficiency of FedIN.
-These results prove that our method is more practical in the real-world environment providing higher effectiveness, efficiency, and model flexibility compared with the baselines.
-Furthermore, we investigated the improvements of each component of FedIN in the ablation studies.
-The studies demonstrate that our solution to the gradient divergence problem is advantageous, and show the significance of IN training and the benefit of weight aggregation.
+We propose a novel method, called FedIN, which supports model heterogeneity in FL environment.
+FedIN conducts local training based on the private dataset and IN training from the client features, requiring only one batch of features.
+Moreover, we formulate a convex optimization problem to tackle the gradient divergence problem induced by a combination of local training and IN training.
+We conduct extensive experiments on IID data and non-IID data from three public datasets with seven baselines.
+The experiment results illustrate that FedIN achieves superior performances in both IID data and non-IID data.
+Moreover, we conducted an analysis to elucidate the efficiency and effectiveness of FedIN in heterogeneous environments.
+Furthermore, we investigated the contributions of each component of FedIN in the ablation studies.
+These studies not only highlight the advantages of our proposed solution for addressing the gradient divergence problem but also emphasize the importance of IN training and the impact of varying batch sizes, sample numbers, and client numbers.

-In the future, we will investigate how to further relax the loose constraints on the extractors and classifiers in the model architectures.
-In this way, we can extend our work into more heterogeneous environments further, such as the more various model architectures.
-Moreover, given that FedIN solves practical problems in our simulation experiments successfully, we will deploy our methods in real IoT environments in the next step.